RolfBremer/in-dexter/README.md

 In this document the usage of the `in-dexter` package is demonstrated to create a hand picked #index[Hand Picked] index.
-This sample #index-main[Sample] document #index[Document] is quite short, and so is it´s index.
+This sample #index-main[Sample] document #index[Document] is quite short, and so is its index.

 = Index